openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 * There are two approvals by CPC members
 * The PR has been open for at least 72 hours

+The Cross Project Council (CPC) may [formally delegate authority](./COLLABORATION_NETWORK.md#authority-delegation) to a `Collaboration Space`, so that the `Collaboration Space` can make autonomous decisions with respect to the delegated scope.

-Pull requests that change governance of the CPC (including approving changes to Working Groups) must meet the following conditions in addition to the ones listed for regular PRs.
+Pull requests that change governance of the CPC (including changes to [auhtority delegation to Collaboration Spaces](./COLLABORATION_NETWORK.md#authority-delegation)) must meet the following conditions in addition to the ones listed for regular PRs.

 * The PR has been open for at least 14 days OR consensus is reached in a meeting with quorum of voting members.